José Afonso

 José lived in Faro with some colleagues, including Zélia, who later became his second wife.

-In May 1964 Zeca held a concert at the Sociedade Musical Fraternidade Operária Grandolense (Workers' Brotherhood Musical Society of Grandola), whence he was inspired to compose his song «Grândola, Vila Morena», which in 1974 will be the signal for the popular uprising against the dictatorial regime.
+th, 1964 Zeca held a concert at the Sociedade Musical Fraternidade Operária Grandolense (Workers' Brotherhood Musical Society of Grandola), whence he was inspired to compose «Grândola, Vila Morena».

 In 1967 he was back in Lisbon, exhausted by colonial system; leaving the eldest son José Manuel in Mozambique with his grandparents.
 Then he was appointed professor in Setúbal, then suffered from serious health problems, for which he was admitted to hospital for 20 days and later he was expelled from teaching.